floomby/SpaceGame/README.md

 - Network optimization
 - Defining units, missiles, effects, etc should be easier
 - Economy is very boring right now

+### Refactoring stuff

+- Move asteroids over to being sector data like the collectables

 ### MMO Stuff